DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

         # will create all the resources on azure
         terraform apply

+    - Please complete the **VPN Connection Steps** shown below (if you want VPN connection), before doing this step.

 You should now have an example resources deployed on azure.